TULiberalArts/Public-Policy/pages/mpp-degree.md

 [Learn More about the MPP in Public Policy](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#text)

 ## Admission Requirements
 Successful applicants to the MPP program have a minimum undergraduate GPA of 3.0.
-We can often waive the GREs if the applicant’s GPA exceeds 3.3 or they have several years of relevant career experience working with governmental agencies.
-Applicants with no undergraduate course work in math as undergraduate students may be asked to take the GRE exam even if they meet these other criteria.
-Unless you specifically ask us for a GRE waiver, we will assume that you intend to send us GRE scores, and will wait for them before we review your application.

-Applicants who wish to inquire about their competitiveness for admission and whether they would be eligible for a GRE waiver should send a resume and unofficial transcripts to [mpp@temple.edu](mailto:mpp@temple.edu).
+If your GPA exceeds 3.3 or you have several years of relevant career experience working with governmental agencies, it is possible to waive the GRE exam requirement.
+Unless you specifically ask us for a GRE waiver, we will assume that you intend to send us GRE scores, and wait for them before we review your application.
+If you wish to inquire about your competitiveness for admission or whether you are eligible for a GRE waiver, send your resume and unofficial transcripts to [mpp@temple.edu](mailto:mpp@temple.edu).

-A complete application includes official transcripts from all undergraduate institutions that you attended, a resume, GRE scores (if not waived), three confidential letters of reference, a completed online application that includes a personal statement of goals and the application fee.
-The resume and letters of reference should be submitted via email to [mpp@temple.edu](mailto:mpp@temple.edu).
+A complete application includes official transcripts from all undergraduate institutions attended, a resume, your GRE scores (if not waived), three confidential letters of reference, a completed online application that includes a personal statement of goals and the application fee.
+Submit your resume and letters of reference via email to [mpp@temple.edu](mailto:mpp@temple.edu).

 ## New MPP-MPH Dual Degree Program
 We now offer a dual degree program that allows graduate students to earn both an Master of Public Policy and a Master of Public Health (MPP-MPH).
 Federal, state and local governments play a large and growing role in public health by combatting epidemics, funding research into public health problems and programs, issuing regulations, providing critical resources aimed at public education and training the public health workforce.
 Adding the MPP to the MPH will enhance your qualifications for jobs at the intersection of public policy and public health.
 Complete both degrees in 3 years by earning 57 credits.